Keon-Jukes/Keon-Jukes/README.md

  I am a fullstack software engineer and I enjoy working on innovative projects.

  - 🔭 I'm currently exploring different JS frameworks
- - 🌱 I’m currently learning about carbon dioxide removal and the many ways to reduce, capture, and store CO2
  - ⚡ Fun fact: I've created and deployed multiple Amazon Alexa and Google Home voice apps being used daily

 ## Stats 📈